marcossantiago/kubernetes-workshop/03_productionize.md

 ---

 Let's demonstrate this by creating a Pod that runs a single container which requests 100Mi of memory.
-The container will allocate and write to 200MB of memory every 2 seconds.
+The container will allocate and write to 300MB of memory every 2 seconds.
+We are not setting any limit on the memory.

 ```
 $ kubectl run memhog --image=derekwaynecarr/memhog \
   --requests=memory=100Mi --command -- /bin/sh \
-  -c "while true; do memhog -r100 200m; sleep 1; done"
+  -c "while true; do memhog -r100 300m; sleep 1; done"
 ```

 ---